elormes/website/src/md/posts.md

 ![Samurai alone](https://i.imgur.com/gyBg31Q.jpg){: .img-fluid }

 ##  Posts
-New posts would be coming by the end of this week.
+New posts would be coming soon.
 Thanks for your patience :)